-For many years employer organizations, the WCB/WSIB and the Ministry of Labour have claimed the Board is in financial crisis.
-It is a myth that an “unfunded liability” presents a danger to the viability of the workers’ compensation system, and that improvements to benefits cannot be considered until it is eliminated.
+For many years employer organizations, the WCB/WSIB and the Ministry of Labour claimed the Board was in financial crisis, with the myth that an “unfunded liability” presents a danger to the viability of the workers’ compensation system, and that improvements to benefits could not be considered until it is eliminated.
+The Board eliminated the unfunded liability and reached a “surplus” situation by 2019 , eight years earlier than its original target.
+How has this been achieved when employers continue to pay lower assessment rates than they did 20 years ago?

 What is an “unfunded liability”?

 An unfunded liability is the difference between projected future costs of all the benefits of all injured workers on the books today for as long as they live and money in the bank now.
 The WSIB does not need to have all future payments in the bank today.
 As a mandatory program for employers it will always have a funding base for its future costs.
 As employers told Meredith, rather than a fully funded system they wanted a plan which allowed them to pay-as-you-go.
 That was cheaper for them than paying all the long-term costs at once.

 Employers’ rates kept artificially low

 Both the Auditor General and Harry Arthurs, chair of the Board’s 2010-2011 Funding Review, recognized that rate increases are key in covering the costs of the Board.
-Although Professor Arthurs emphasized that claims (entitlements) and benefits should not be reduced to achieve the WSIB’s financial target, the injured worker community in pointing to claims denials and cuts to injured workers’ compensation and services can reasonably ask if full funding was paid for “on the backs of injured workers”.
+Despite Professor Arthurs emphasis that claims (entitlements) and benefits should not be reduced to achieve the WSIB’s financial target, full funding has been paid for “on the backs of injured workers” through claims denials and benefit cuts.